 If you are bit, do not apply a tourniquet or attempt to suck out or cut out the venom.
 Call the Poison Help line (1-800-222-1222) right away and seek additional medical help if advised by a poison expert.

 Moreover, not all bites from venomous snakes result in the injection of venom.
 This is often called a “dry bite.”
-By calling a poison control center for help right away, the poison experts will advise you the proper first aid for your situation.
+By calling a poison center for help right away, the poison experts will advise you the proper first aid for your situation.

 How to Treat a Bee Sting